FlexMeasures/flexmeasures/documentation/concepts/benefits_of_flex.rst

 ^^^^^^^^^^^^^^

 Curtailment happens when an asset temporarily lowers or stops its production or consumption.
-A defining feature of curtailment is that total production or consumption at the end of the flexibility opportunity has decreased.
+A defining feature of curtailment is that total production or consumption decreases when this this flexibility is activated.

 - A typical example of curtailing production is when a wind turbine adjusts the pitch angle of its blades to decrease the generator torque.
 - An example of curtailing consumption is load shedding of energy intensive industries.